DoubleHyphen/Personal-Blog/htticnd_v2.md

-# Introduction
+# How to turn integer comparison non-deterministic

-Sometimes, the greatest quests for knowledge begin with a simple question.
-From that question, more and more interesting answers are revealed, until one concludes the quest more knowledgeable and more mature.
+I used to think that integer comparison in the C family of languages operates deterministically.
+Clearly, if nothing else, a programming language must be capable of determining whether two integers are equal or not!

-And other times, the quest leaves one more confused than before, knowing even less.
-This is an example of the latter.
+I've since been disabused of that notion.
+There is an entire quest for knowledge that brought me here; however, this was one of the cases where the quest left me more confused than before, knowing even less than I used to.

 And it all started from one small, seemingly-innocent question, namely the following: